Meet Sally Cronin from Smorgasbord – Variety is the spice of life

 - What prompted you to start on this blogging journey?

 We had recently returned from the UK to our home in Madrid after a break from writing for a few years.
 I knew that I probably wouldn’t be able to leap straight into a full-length novel.
-So I decided to write about my work which was in nutrition, and found that by writing post length articles, it soon got back into swing of things.
-Also I missed the one to one contact that I had enjoyed with my job, and the friends I made living back in my hometown for a few years.
+So I decided to write about my work which was in nutrition and found that by writing post length articles, it soon got back into the swing of things.
+Also, I missed the one to one contact that I had enjoyed with my job, and the friends I made living back in my hometown for a few years.
 I wanted to reach out and connect with like-minded people online, to build new relationships.
 I had also neglected the marketing of my existing books and a blog was a good place to pick that up again.

 - To date, what blogging achievement/s are you most proud of?

-I was very honoured to be nominated for Best Overall Blog this year for the annual Bloggers Bash in the UK.
+I was very honored to be nominated for Best Overall Blog this year for the annual Bloggers Bash in the UK.
 There are several blogging friends that I have made online, also nominated and it is wonderful that our readers have felt we merited an award.
-Also I am very pleased to be coming up for my fifth year of blogging, and to have met such interesting people in the process.
+Also, I am very pleased to be coming up for my fifth year of blogging and to have met such interesting people in the process.
 I am also proud of my Café and Bookstore that I began in 2016, which promotes authors, mainly Indie authors several times a week.
 As an Indie author myself, the blog is a perfect platform to do that.

 - How would you describe your own blogging style?

 I blog every day and sometimes several posts.
 They cover a number of topics and I also have contributors who share their areas of expertise.
 My aim was to create a blog magazine that people could pop into and browse through, reading the posts that were of most interest to them.
-I don’t follow the conventional rules that are often offered, which usually suggest only one post per day maximum, of a certain length, without any colour text for example.
+I don’t follow the conventional rules that are often offered, which usually suggest only one post per day maximum, of a certain length, without any color text for example.
 I would like a wide spectrum of readers as possible which means a wide variety of topics to choose from on any given day.
-I have wide ranging interests and that is reflected in the posts that I write and share.
+I have wide-ranging interests and that is reflected in the posts that I write and share.

 - What excites you most about blogging?

 Definitely, the people that I have met from all walks of life, from many different countries.
-I have lived abroad and travelled extensively, and I miss that multi-cultural element of my life.
+I have lived abroad and traveled extensively, and I miss that multi-cultural element of my life.
 Whilst one does not meet face to face, there is no reason why you cannot form friendships and collaborations that benefit each other, and also provide interesting content for visitors to the blog.
-William Price King is an American Jazz singer, songwriter and composer who has written the music column for four years now.
+William Price King is an American Jazz singer, songwriter, and composer who has written the music column for four years now.
 And Carol Taylor, who also writes a monthly post for your blog, lives in Thailand and has contributed fabulous recipes and food articles for the last year.
 Paul Andruss, an amazing talent is Writer in Residence and also is responsible for the Gardening Column which is a hit.
 We would never have met if it was not for blogging.

 - What platform do you use and why?

 I use the free WordPress platform for my blog as I find it the most flexible and versatile of the ones currently offered.
 I find some other platforms very reader unfriendly when it comes to sharing posts, and sometimes even commenting.
-I realise that part of that is down to the blogger to manage the settings, but WordPress does allow more options.
+I realize that part of that is down to the blogger to manage the settings, but WordPress does allow more options.
 Also whilst there might be some editing issues, I prefer the straight forward approach on this platform.

 - What genre/topic/theme do you blog about?
 Do you ever deviate from that theme?